nasa/ziggy/doc/user-manual/remote-dialog.md

 ### Using the Remote Parameters Dialog Box

 Notice that the values you've set in the `RemoteParameters` instance for permuter have been populated, as has the total number of subtasks that Ziggy found for this node, based on the contents of the datastore.
-In the interest of making this more realistic, change the number in `Total subtasks` to 1000, then hit the `Calculate Pbs Parameters` button.
+In the interest of making this more realistic, change the number in `Total subtasks` to 1000, then hit the `Calculate PBS Parameters` button.
 You'll see this:

 ![](images/remote-dialog-2.png)